mjoras/SCONE-PROTOCL/documents/charter.md

 ## Open Issues for Investigation

-The working group will investigate and determine the necessity of a "client conformance signaling" mechanism, that allows clients to signal their receipt of the application limits and ability to conform to them.
-This investigation will also assess the impact to user privacy.
-This investigation will inform the decision on whether to include such a mechanism in the protocol.
+The working group will determine the necessity of a client signaling mechanism which; (1) signals their capability of receiving application limits, and (2) signals their receipt of application limits.
+The working group will also determine the mechanism’s impact on user privacy.
+These investigations will inform the decisions on whether to include such mechanisms in the protocol.

 ## Goals